 - Start by removing any stems left of the berries.
 Rinse the fruit in a colander.

-- Place a large skillet or pan on the stovetop on medium-high heat.
+- Place a pan on the stovetop on medium-high heat.
 Bring the water to a boil.
 Expert Tip: You want just enough water to slightly cover the berries.
 When I blanch 4 cups of blueberries, I use 5 cups of water to blanch.

 - While waiting for the water to boil, prepare a large bowl with 5 cups of cold water and 2 cups of ice.
 Set aside.

-- Place the blueberries into the boiling water and blanch for 30 seconds.
+- Put the blueberries into the boiling water and blanch for 30 seconds.

 - Using a slotted spoon, remove the berries from the boiling water and place them in the bowl of ice water.
 Let them chill in the water for 30 seconds.